cloud-design-patterns-journey/docs/docs/labs/inventory-app/inventory-bff/index.md

 - Push the changes we've made to the repository:
     ```bash
     git add .
-    git commit -m "Adds a mock service implementation"
+    git commit -s -m "Adds a mock service implementation"
     git push
     ```

-- On the openshift console, open the [pipeline to see it running](/developer-intermediate/deploy-app/#6-view-your-application-pipeline).
+- CI pipeline should be kicked off, you can test the hosted application once complete.

 ## Add a GraphQL implementation of Stock Items